 This report includes regulatory Pillar 3 disclosures on ESG governed by Part Eight of the Capital Requirements Regulation (CRR) II No. 2019/876 and in line with the guidelines published by the EBA on prudential disclosures on ESG risks.
-To enhance the comparability and consistency of banks' Pillar 3 disclosures, the guidelines include set templates for data on climate-material sectors which show how climate risk drivers may impact the balance sheet and how these risks are being mitigated.
+To enhance the comparability and consistency of banks' Pillar 3 disclosures, the guidelines include set templates for data on climatematerial sectors which show how climate risk drivers may impact the balance sheet and how these risks are being mitigated.

-This report is not subject to external audit, with the exception of any disclosures that are equivalent to those made in the 2022 Financial Statements, which adhere to International Financial Reporting Standards as adopted by the European Union (EU IFRS).
+This report is not subject to external audit, with the exception of any disclosures that are equivalent to those made in the 2023 Financial Statements, which adhere to International Financial Reporting Standards as adopted by the European Union (EU IFRS).
 However, this report has undergone comprehensive internal review as outlined in the Pillar 3 Disclosures Policy.
-This report has been reviewed by the ESG Committee, Risk Committee and Audit Committee and has been approved by the Group's Board of Directors (hereafter referred to as 'the Board').
-The Board is satisfied that the internal controls implemented around the preparation of these Additional Regulatory Disclosures are adequate and such disclosures present a fair and accurate picture of the Group's risk profile.
+This report has been approved by the ESG Committee.
+The Committee is satisfied that these Additional Regulatory Disclosures are adequate and such disclosures present a fair and accurate picture of the Group's risk profile.
 The risk management systems put in place are considered as adequate given the Group's risk profile and business strategy.
-The Board is aware that risks stemming from environmental and social factors evolve over time given changes in technology, policy framework, business environment, stakeholder preferences and changes in the physical environment itself.
+The Board and Committee are aware that risks stemming from environmental and social factors evolve over time given changes in technology, policy framework, business environment, stakeholder preferences and changes in the physical environment itself.